Kamala Harris Is Seen As The Clear Front-Runner To Be Joe Biden's Running Mate

 "It was hurtful to hear you talk about the reputations of two United States senators who built their reputations and career on the segregation of race in this country," Harris told Biden during the debate.
 "And it was not only that," she continued, "but you also worked with them to oppose busing.
 There was a little girl in California who was part of the second class to integrate her public schools.
 And she was bused to school every day.
 And that little girl was me."

 The attack on Biden, who was then the front-runner, had clearly been planned and practiced.
-Shortly after the debate ended, Harris's campaign began selling T-shirts emblazoned with its most quotable line: "That Little Girl Was Me."
+Shortly after the debate ended, Harris' campaign began selling T-shirts marking the moment, featuring a picture of Harris as a little girl.

 "It was a debate!"
 Harris said just last week, laughing, when Colbert noted on his show that Biden's "teeth were like Chiclets all over the stage" after the attack, and asked her how she and Biden can now get along.
 "It was a debate!
 The whole reason — literally, it was a debate.
 It was called a debate."

-Note: An earlier version of this story incorrectly referred to a slogan on a Kamala Harris campaign T-shirt.
-There was an image on the T-shirt but no text.
-Additionally, a survey of possible running mates was clarified to be multi-state, not national.